vmware-archive/tanzu-gemfire-observability-sample/README.md

 and to create a Tanzu GemFire cluster.

-Follow the instructions at [Create and Customize Dashboards](https://docs.wavefront.com/ui_dashboards.html) to create a dashboard, and then edit the dashboard to add the content from one of the samples in the `dashboards` directory.
+Follow the instructions at [Create and Customize Dashboards](https://docs.wavefront.com/ui_dashboards.html) to create a dashboard, and then [Edit the Dashboard JSON](https://docs.wavefront.com/ui_dashboards.html#edit-the-dashboard-json) to add the content from one of the samples in the `dashboards` directory.

 Your metrics should propagate to your saved dashboard within a few minutes.